loopstudio/react-app-boilerplate/README.md

 - [css-modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet): CSS-Modules helps us to have a more component-based styling avoiding possible conflicts and pollutants of the style across the app.
 - [tailwind](https://tailwindcss.com/docs/utility-first): Improves development speed by simplifying the syntax and giving us a single place to set CSS property-related values.

+### Deployment:

+- [netlify](https://www.netlify.com/): "The fastest way to
+build the fastest sites".
+We recommend Netlify as a hosting solution.
+The free plan is very generous and meets the basic needs of any standard project.
+In addition, it is dead simple to set up and use.
+For more information, you can dig into the [official docs](https://docs.netlify.com/).

 ## Getting Started

 1. Clone this repository and navigate to the folder.